The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 'Jam -jar' accounts help people manage their money with effective budgeting - basically putting the part of their money that is needed for bills and essential expenses into a separate account, leaving money available for you spend as you wish.

-The thinkmoney Personal Account is an example of a 'jam-jar' account.
+The thinkmoney Managed Current Account is an example of a 'jam-jar' account.
 As thinkmoney is not a bank, your money is not invested or lent out – it is an alternative to a high street bank account.
 It separates your money into two accounts, one for the bills you’ve told us about and one for money that's yours to spend as you wish (your Salaries Account and your Card Account).
-You can receive payments such as, benefits, a salary, tax credits, or pension into the thinkmoney Personal Account and the account comes with a dedicated team of Money Managers who are there to help you manage your monthly finances.
+You can receive payments such as, benefits, a salary, tax credits, or pension into the thinkmoney Managed Current Account and the account comes with a dedicated team of Money Managers who are there to help you manage your monthly finances.